$34.95

 Creative Thinking in Schools: A Leadership Playbook has been supported by the Mercers Company, Creativity, Culture and Education and the Arts Council of Wales.

-Suitable for school and system leaders, teacher leaders and policy makers who see creative thinking as a core purpose in education.
+Suitable for school leaders and policy makers who see creative thinking as a core purpose of education.

 Picture for author Bill Lucas